 Courtesy of Hodgdon Yachts

-Hodgdon Yachts of East Boothbay, Maine launched of the 155′ ketch, Scheherazade.
-She is a beautiful union of wood/epoxy technology, elegant design and superior craftsmanship.
+Hodgdon Yachts of East Boothbay, Maine launched the 155′ ketch, Scheherazade.
+She is a beautiful union of wood/epoxy technology, elegant design, and superior craftsmanship.

 Douglas fir replaces the cedar in highly loaded sections of the hull.
 All fasteners used to install deck hardware (including the massive winches) are glued in place with epoxy thickened with high-density fillers.

-Visit hodgdonyachts.com for a look at past projects and progress on the Ted Fontaine-designed 98′ ketch currently under construction.
+Visit hodgdonyachts.com for a look at past and current projects.